-This article will be a frequently-updated resource list and idea generator for those who’d love to be bringing more programming to their visitors/members/patrons/community.
+This is a frequently-updated resource list and idea generator for those who’d love to be bringing more programming to their visitors/members/patrons/community.

 Grant Funding for Public Programming

 I’ve been making my fulltime living as a performer for the last twenty-five years, and while I haven’t done a scientific study on this, I’d have to say that the vast majority of my engagements – – as many as 300 per year – – have been funded, in one way or another, through outside granting sources.